varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/probability-random-variables.md

-# Probability and Random Variables
+# Probability, Random Variables and Stochastic Processes

 Frequentists argue that probability is the relative frequency of an outcome.
 For example, if you flip a fair coin infinitely times, you expect to get heads half the time.
 On the other hand, Bayesians argue that probability is a subjective belief.
 For example, the probability of getting an A in a class is subjective because no one can take a class infinitely many times to obtain the relative frequency.
 The context of your problem will typically suggest which perspective to use.